ugowe/swift-print-readme-ios-0616/README.md

 var skySentence = "The sky is \(color)." print(skySentence)

-// "The sky is blue."
+// prints "The sky is blue."
 ```

 String interpolation is a very useful part of Swift, and you will continue to use this fundamental feature in the rest of your Swift code.